-The FEMA Flood Insurance Rate Map (FIRM) has entered a new era.
-The FEMA's Map Service Center provides multiple ways to access the Flood Information.
+The FEMA Flood Insurance Rate Maps (FIRMs) have entered a new era.
+FEMA's Map Service Center provides multiple ways to access the Flood Information.
 This is where a FIRMette can be created, the National Flood Hazard Layer, DFIRMs, and the DFIRM database can be downloaded, and where FIRMs and the Flood Insurance Study can be ordered.

 Also, keep in mind that each participating community keeps a paper copy of the FIRMs on file in the local floodplain manager's office.

-Obtaining the backup data for the newly updated FIRMs can be done through the Map Service Center.
+Obtaining the backup data for the newly updated FIRMs can be done through the FEMA Map Service Center.
 The information is provided as a digital version of the FEMA flood insurance rate map that is designed for use with digital mapping and analysis software known as the DFIRM Database.
-To obtain this data you must first become a registered customer.
-Only registered customers can place orders with the FEMA Map Service Center.
-Then the information can be ordered by phone, downloaded, or a Map Service Center Order Form can be submitted by fax or mail.
-All contact information and fees can be found at the Ordering information and a Price List page.